 We believe that to earn its title a European Craft Brewery must be:

 a) brews all their beers at original gravity

-b) does not use rice, corn or any other adjuncts to lessen flavour and reduce costs
+b) does not use any adjuncts to lessen flavour and reduce costs.

 a) All ingredients are clearly listed on the label of all of their beers.

 b) The place where the beer is brewed is clearly listed on all of their beers.

 c) All their beer is brewed at craft breweries.

 Is not more than 20% owned by a brewing company which operates any brewery which is not a craft brewery.